gt-webdev/portfolio-site-tutorial/docs/tutorial.md

 Let's get started!

+## Disclaimer
+To anyone who decides to teach this for a workshop or tutorial in the future, do note that this Markdown file is more of a guide rather than the full tutorial.
+It will have a lot of informtion, but it should not be read word-for-word.
+For those who missed a live session of the workshop, feel free to treat this like the transcript of the events.

 ## What do we have to work with?
 - `index.html` - The layout of the site and what will be seen when we deploy it to Github Pages.
 You will make the majority of your edits in this file.
 (Overriding our example code)
 - `index.css` - A style declaration file that will have some elements that are nice to talk about as well as the special ones we'll have aside from the imported styles.